mishabunte/hito-link-near/README.md

 TODO: we will implement a protocol to verify a part of the near chain between signing and confirming transaction for AddKey, CreateAccount

+We need a proof for named accounts added to avoid scam before displaying it on the device's screen

 ## <a name="ethereum"/>4.
 Signing ethereum transaction